Headers

 We skipped cache lookup completely |

 This status can be used to determine if the response was found in the cache, and if so, if it was fresh or stale.
-Example usage of the cache status:
+Example usage of the cache lookup status:

 do_read_response() {

-borrow resp = cripts::Server::Response::Get();
+borrow cached = cripts::Cache::Response::Get();

-if (resp.cache == "miss") {
+if (cached.lookupstatus == cripts::LookupStatus::MISS) {

 // Do something